 The council usually works with you for:

-up to 8 weeks if you're threatened with homelessness
+up to 8 weeks if you're facing homelessness

 a further 8 weeks if you become homeless

-The council must help for longer than 8 weeks if you've been given a section 21 notice and are still facing homelessness when the notice period ends.
+The council must continue to help if you've had a section 21 notice and are still facing eviction when the notice period ends.

-If you're still homeless after 8 weeks, the council decides if you qualify for longer term housing.
+If you're still homeless after 8 weeks of help under a personal housing plan, the council will decide if you qualify for the main housing duty.

-If you qualify, you may have to stay in temporary accommodation until longer term housing is available.
+If you qualify, you may have to stay in temporary housing while you wait for an offer of longer term housing.